Young-prof/alx-higher_level_programming/0x02-python-import_modules/README.md

 Author's Details:

-Name: Karlie Moyo
+Name: Tekenatei Franklyn

-Email: karlieemoyo@gmail.com
+frankiperezi99@gmail.com

-Tel: +27844775229
+Tel: +2348132714969

-Project Description:
+Task Description:

 Learn how to import functions from another file.
 How to use imported functions.
 How to create a module.
 How to use the built-in function dir().
 How to prevent code in your script from being executed when imported.
 How to use command line arguments with your Python programs.